connext/documentation/docs/concepts/what-is-connext.md

 Migrating to a completely new multichain development workflow can be challenging.

 Rather than reinventing the wheel, Connext tries to mimic and extend existing development patterns as much as possible.
-The protocol implements a single, simple primitive - `xcall` - which allows devs to asynchronously interact with contracts living on another chain/rollup simlarly to how you would `call` a contract living on the same chain/rollup.
+The protocol implements a single, simple primitive - `xcall` - which allows devs to asynchronously interact with contracts living on another chain/rollup similarly to how you would `call` a contract living on the same chain/rollup.

 Connext additionally plugs into the tooling and supporting infrastructure that is *already* widely used in the ecosystem.
 Have a development workflow that isn't well supported by Connext?
 [Let us know](https://discord.gg/pef9AyEhNz) and our community can help build support for it!